A No-Code Introduction to Describing Data

 Recall that the Empirical Rule can be used if the distribution of scores is symmetric and bell-shaped.
 In a symmetric bell-shaped curve, the highest point, or peak, of the curve is located at the center, and the curve tapers off gradually in both directions.
 The left and right sides of the curve are mirror images of each other, reflecting the symmetry of the data.
 This means that the mean, median, and mode of the distribution coincide at the center of the curve.

 Can we use the Empirical Rule for our blood pressure example?
-Here’s the distribution of the SBP scores that we observed earlier.
+Plotted below, you can see the distribution of the SBP scores.

 Healthy and Unhealthy Blood Pressure Ranges from the American Heart Association